Music of China: Music of the Han culture

 People of the Han ethnic group make up about 92% of the population of China.
 Han people's music consists of heterophonic music, in which the musicians play versions of a single melodic line.
 Percussion accompanies most music, dance, talks, and opera.
-Han Folk Music had many aspects to it regarding its meaning, feelings, and tonality.
+Han folk music had many aspects to it regarding its meaning, feelings, and tonality.
 This genre of music, in a sense, is similar to the Chinese language.
 This relationship is made by tones, sliding from higher tones to lower tones, or lower to higher tones, or a combination of both.
 These similarities mean that the instrument is a very important part in mastering technique with both left and right hands (left hand is used to create tonality on the string, right hand is for plucking or strumming the string), particularly for the classical (literati) tradition.
 Sometimes, singing can be put into the music to create a harmony or a melody accompanying the instrument.
 Han Chinese Folk's feelings are displayed in its poetry-like feeling to it with slow soothing tempos that express feelings that connect with the audience or whoever is playing the piece.
 Han folk music uses silences that alter its meaning, creating a sound similar to poetry.

 Chinese opera

-Chinese opera has been a popular form of entertainment for many centuries, from the Nanxi of Song dynasty to the Peking opera of today.
-The music is often guttural with high-pitched vocals, usually accompanied by suona, jinghu, other kinds of string instruments, and percussion.
-Other types of opera include clapper opera, Pingju, Cantonese opera, puppet opera, Kunqu, Sichuan opera, Qinqiang, ritual masked opera and Huangmei xi.